jackouni/LS170/LS171_study.md

 - Use of non-english letters in a URL
 - Having spaces or other punctuation in a URL

+### Explanation of URL encoding:

+URL encoding (also known as percent encoding) is a method for formatting and interpreting a URL in order to avoid errors, breaking of URL syntax, miscommunications with URLs and allowing for more context and information to be given through a URL.

+**Here are some problems that URL encoding addresses:**

+1. Problem: Not being able to use spaces and other punctuation without breaking the URL syntax.

+URL encoding allows for the use of `%` syntax in order to represent spaces and punctuations in a URL.

+**Example:**
+`%20` and `+` can be used to represent spaces.

+2. Problem: No way to give more context and information through a URL

+  URL encoding gives a way for extra context to be given through a URL through the use of special characters in certain sections of a URL.
+A good example of this is query parameters.
+Query parameters are designated with the use of the special character `?` followed by key-value queries, where each key-value is separated by special character `=` and each query is separated by special character `&`.

+3. Problem: Needing global inclusivity

+  URL encoding allows for the use of non-english characters and symbols without breaking URL syntax.
+Again this is *usually* done through the use of specific `%` syntax.
+By allowing this, URLs become more inclusive to other nations and people across the globe.

+4. Problem: Wanting to use ASCII characters outside of the subset of ASCII characters defined for URL syntax

+  URL encoding, again, allows for the use ASCII characters outside of the subset of ASCII characters defined for URL syntax through the use of specific `%` syntax.

 ------------
 ------------

 # HTTP and the Request/Response Cycle
 - Be able to explain what HTTP requests and responses are, and identify the components of each